Categories:

 o1 INNER JOIN o2

 For each row of o1, a row is produced for each row of o2 that matches according to the ON condition subclause.
-(Note that you can also use a comma to specify an inner join.
-For an example, see the examples section below.)
-If you use INNER JOIN without the ON clause (or if you use comma without a WHERE clause), the result is the same as using CROSS JOIN: a Cartesian product (every row of o1 paired with every row of o2).
+(You can also use a comma to specify an inner join.
+For an example, see the examples section.)
+If you use INNER JOIN without the ON clause, or if you use a comma without a WHERE clause, the result is the same as using CROSS JOIN: a Cartesian product; every row of o1 paired with every row of o2.

 o1 LEFT OUTER JOIN o2